Star Trek: Aftermath (Cardassian phase)

 Peace is good for profits.
 War is good for profits.
 The Ferengi are supplying anyone and everyone with anything and everything while maintaining their neutrality to everyone (as far as anyone knows).
 Under the leadership of Grand Negus Rom, the appearance of a kinder, gentler Ferengi star nation has emerged.
 However, things are not always what they seem, and the demands of power have resulted in compromises.
 In order to retain his position and achieve the reforms he insisted on, he has been forced to turn a blind eye to much, and if not for the financial acumen of his mother would have been bankrupted long ago.
 As it is, he has a tenuous hold on his position, and is recovering financially.

 The most notable achievement is the purchase of 3 former Cardassian worlds (now named Rom, Quark, and New Ferenginar) from a high ranking Vorta in exchange for certain useful intelligence.
 Of course, the Vorta in question is unable to be reached, believed killed in the last days of the war, and while the documentation seems completely legitimate, few lend credibility as to its authenticity.
-The real force behind the paper is the large contingent of Ferengi ships and personnel occupying the systems as well as a curious number of Orion Syndicate ships and an overall lack of force to do anything about it by Cardassian forces at the moment.
+The real force behind the paper is the large contingent of Ferengi ships and personnel occupying the systems as well as a curious number of Orion Syndicate ships and an overall lack of will to do anything about it by Cardassian forces at the moment.

 Outside of Cardassian space, it seems to be business as usual, with the Ferengi up to their usual activities.